ilanakz500/Design-Manifesto/Portfolio.md

 **[Design for Wellbeing](https://medium.com/@ilanazeldin/design-for-wellbeing-7cc8d2f7a9a7 "Desing for Wellbeing")**

 This project involved implementing Affectiva's libraries to gage users emotions and design a product that is beneficial for the user.
 My group implemented Affectiva to detect the user's joy response and determine if they were a cat person or a dog person.
-Then, we presented users with a list of benefits of being a dog-owner or a cat-owner, with the hopes of increasing their welfare.
+Then, we presented users with a list of benefits of being a dog-owner or a cat-owner, with the hopes of potentially increasing their overall welfare.

 View the demo **[HERE](https://brcoll.github.io/DesignForWellbeing/)**